RoboCup-SPL/GameController/README.md

 in 2017 in the following ways:

 - Coach fields have been deleted.
-- `teamColor` replaces `teamColour`.
-This name also changed in the memory key in libgamectrl, see above.
 - `gameType` has been split into two fields, i.e.
   ```
   uint8_t competitionPhase;